Press enter to see results or esc to cancel.

 Our Rating: 8/10

-Malka has some really nice cocktails, wine, and beers, too.
+Malka offers a selection of really nice cocktails, wine, and beers, too.
 If, for some reason, you have an affinity for Israeli beers such as the infamous Goldstar, then they have you covered, too.
 On the cocktail front, we tried the Arak Limonada and the Old City Sunset.
-Both drinks were healthy on the booze but also had unique, high-quality notes.
+Both drinks were healthy in terms of alcohol content, but also had unique, high-quality notes.

 On the dessert front, we tried the pistachio cake, which was lacking in pistachios and was pretty dry.